Business

 Build Entity Authority, Not Just Page Authority

 LLMs don't just pull from random web pages.
-They synthesize information and — increasingly — they attribute it.
+They synthesize information and, increasingly, they attribute it.
 Being a recognized entity in your niche matters more now than it did in the pure-Google era.

 What does this mean practically?
+Start with structured data on every article:

-var structuredData = {
+const structuredData = {

 "@context": "https://schema.org",